abdeoliveira/simplecron/README.md

 # How it works

 Simplecron leverages Cronie (crontab) to function as a service.
 Once enabled (see Usage below), crontab triggers Simplecron every minute, and Simplecron, in turn, manages your scheduled tasks (see Setup below).
-It’s as simple as that
+It’s as simple as that.

 # Installation